Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes all files beggining with a certain character
+A script to make directories inside a directory